oskarth/praxis/README.md

 writing them yourself, or alternatively do the harder version of this problem.
 Started on T9.*

-*October 5 2015.
+*October 5, 2015.
 T9 to latin in Clojure. ~2h, quite tricky until I realized I could just flatten input and treat as characters.
 Main data structure and a 7 lines, so pretty happy with that.*

+*October 6, 2015.
+Population count in Clojure. ~10m, but not a good solution.
+Feels a bit like specialized knowledge, but pretty cool.
+Would like to know how to solve it elegantly in Clojure.
+And how do you measure the performance of this?
+How do crypto libs do?*